Jallikattu Ban (2014-17): What It Meant for the Farmer & Bull

 Also, this milk isn’t suitable for those prone to diabetes, unlike the ‘desi’ variety.

-After the first generation of crossbreeds, the succeeding generations have continually failed to live up to the expected milk production capacity, ability to fight off infections or acclimatise.
+After the first generation of crossbreeds, the succeeding generations have continually failed to live up to the expected milk production capacity, have been unable to fight off infections or acclimatise.

-The cons of unscientific breeding programs grossly outweigh the higher milk yield:
+The cons of unscientific breeding programs initiated by the government and import of foreign breeds of milch cattle grossly outweigh the higher milk yield:

 1. After five decades of crossbreeding, there is still no stable, viable, economical breed of milch cow.